 Andrey Ruzavin and Lina Bikulova dominated the 20km events at the Russian Race Walking Championships in Cheboksary on Saturday (8), in the absence of a number of the country's top names who have already been pre-selected to compete at the IAAF World Championships in Moscow this summer.

-A scenic one kilometre lap along the bank of Volga river, the same circuit as at the 2008 World Race Walking Cup, was used and the temperatures hovered around the mid-20 degrees Celsius.
+A scenic one-kilometre lap along the bank of the Volga River, the same circuit as at the 2008 World Race Walking Cup, was used and the temperatures hovered about the mid-20 degrees Celsius.

-The women’s race came down to a duel between Lina Bikulova and Svetlana Vasilyeva for much of the race, with the former taking the honours after moving ahead with six kilometres to go.
+The women’s race came down to a duel between Lina Bikulova and Svetlana Vasilyeva, with the former taking the honours after moving ahead with six kilometres to go.

-Bikulova’s finishing time was a personal best of 1:28:42, an improvement of 16 seconds over the time she posted when finished third at the famous Lugano race back in March.
+Bikulova’s finishing time was a personal best of 1:28:42, an improvement of 16 seconds over the time she posted when finishing third at the famous Lugano race back in March.

 Vasilyeva hung on to finish second in 1:29:56 while Natalya Kholodilina was third in 1:30:32.

-Status quo for Chegin was restored in the men’s race when the experienced Ruzavin, the former World and European junior champion, retained his national title in 1:19:08.
+In the men’s race, the experienced Ruzavin, the former world junior and European junior champion, retained his national title in 1:19:08.

 Ruzavin, now 27, was the fastest Russian in 2012 with his personal best of 1:17.47 that he clocked when winning at the winter national championships.
-However, he was over looked for the Olympic Games despite finishing fitth at the World Race Walking Cup in Saransk as Russia had pre-selected the 2011 World champion Valery Borshin and two other Russians finished in front of him there.
+However, he was overlooked for the Olympic Games despite finishing fitth at the World Race Walking Cup in Saransk as Russia had pre-selected the 2011 world champion Valery Borchin and two other Russians finished in front of him there.

 He went on to win the 2012 national title and, in retaining it, he looks to have done enough this time to be selected for the World Championships team.